 Darwin's views on social and political issues reflected his time and social position.
 He grew up in a family of Whig reformers who, like his uncle Josiah Wedgwood, supported electoral reform and the emancipation of slaves.
 Darwin was passionately opposed to slavery, while seeing no problem with the working conditions of English factory workers or servants.
-[204]
+[217]

 Taking taxidermy lessons in 1826 from the freed slave John Edmonstone, whom Darwin long recalled as "a very pleasant and intelligent man", reinforced his belief that black people shared the same feelings, and could be as intelligent as people of other races.
 He took the same attitude to native people he met on the Beagle voyage.
-These attitudes were not unusual in Britain in the 1820s, much as it shocked visiting Americans.
-British society started to envisage racial differences more distinctly in mid-century, but Darwin remained strongly against slavery, against "ranking the so-called races of man as distinct species", and against ill-treatment of native people.
-[206][VII]
+[218] Though commonplace in Britain at the time, Silliman and Bachman noticed the contrast with slave-owning America.
+Around twenty years later, racism became a feature of British society, [27][219] but Darwin remained strongly against slavery, against "ranking the so-called races of man as distinct species", and against ill-treatment of native people.
+[220][VII]

 Darwin's interaction with Yaghans (Fuegians) such as Jemmy Button during the second voyage of HMS Beagle had a profound impact on his view of indigenous peoples.
-At his arrival to Tierra del Fuego he made a colourful description of "Fuegian savages".
-[207] This view changed as he came to know Yaghan people more in detail.
+At his arrival in Tierra del Fuego he made a colourful description of "Fuegian savages".
+[221] This view changed as he came to know Yaghan people more in detail.
 By studying the Yaghans, Darwin concluded that a number of basic emotions by different human groups were the same and that mental capabilities were roughly the same as for Europeans.
-[207] While interested in Yaghan culture Darwin failed to appreciate their deep ecological knowledge and elaborate cosmology until the 1850s when he inspected a dictionary of Yaghan detailing 32,000 words.
-[207] He saw that European colonisation would often lead to the extinction of native civilisations, and "tr[ied] to integrate colonialism into an evolutionary history of civilization analogous to natural history".
-[208]
+[221] While interested in Yaghan culture, Darwin failed to appreciate their deep ecological knowledge and elaborate cosmology until the 1850s when he inspected a dictionary of Yaghan detailing 32,000 words.
+[221] He saw that European colonisation would often lead to the extinction of native civilisations, and "tr[ied] to integrate colonialism into an evolutionary history of civilization analogous to natural history".
+[222]

-He thought men's eminence over women was the outcome of sexual selection, a view disputed by Antoinette Brown Blackwell in her 1875 book The Sexes Throughout Nature.
-[209]
+Darwin's view of women was that men's eminence over them was the outcome of sexual selection, a view disputed by Antoinette Brown Blackwell in her 1875 book The Sexes Throughout Nature.
+[223]

 Darwin was intrigued by his half-cousin Francis Galton's argument, introduced in 1865, that statistical analysis of heredity showed that moral and mental human traits could be inherited, and principles of animal breeding could apply to humans.
 In The Descent of Man, Darwin noted that aiding the weak to survive and have families could lose the benefits of natural selection, but cautioned that withholding such aid would endanger the instinct of sympathy, "the noblest part of our nature", and factors such as education could be more important.
 When Galton suggested that publishing research could encourage intermarriage within a "caste" of "those who are naturally gifted", Darwin foresaw practical difficulties, and thought it "the sole feasible, yet I fear utopian, plan of procedure in improving the human race", preferring to simply publicise the importance of inheritance and leave decisions to individuals.
-[210] Francis Galton named this field of study "eugenics" in 1883.
-[VIII] After Darwin's death, his theories were cited to promote eugenic policies.
+[224] Francis Galton named this field of study "eugenics" in 1883, [VIII] after Darwin's death, and his theories were cited to promote eugenic policies.